-I am obsessed with this corn ribs recipe.
+I am obsessed with this corn ribs recipe, and you will be too.
 Slightly charred with a smokey, not spicy, dry rub.
-Dip these corn riblets in our sweet and spicy chili sauce for one incredible bite.
+Dip these corn riblets in my sweet and spicy chili sauce for one incredible bite.
 This delicious recipe can make a great side dish or summer appetizer.

 This post may include affiliate links.
 Please read my disclosure policy.